handiko/Amateur-Radio-Antenna-Coverage-Simulation/README.md

   <img src="evaluation.png" alt="evaluation" width="700"/>
 </p>

+As you can see, from Mt.Karang Pandeglang, it can cover almost all of the Banten area, the Sunda Strait, Jakarta, Bogor, Karawang, a bit of West Lampung, and nearby regions.

 > **Planning Tip:** To expand your network, choose new sites located within the **orange (marginal)** areas.
 This optimizes coverage overlap and reduces "dead zones" while maintaining redundancy.

 <p align="center">